 The salary that you will be earning is of course the first consideration when it comes to making money.
-Not many countries offer TEFL teachers high salaries, sad but true.
-English teachers can be so unappreciated, and usually the money earned is just enough to cover a lifestyle.
+Not many countries offer TEFL teachers high salaries – sad but true.
+English teachers can be so unappreciated, and usually, the money earned is just enough to cover a lifestyle.
 So, if it’s money you’re after, then you need to be looking at places that offer high wages.
 And they do exist!

 High wages don’t count for much though if you have to spend everything you earn just to be able to live.
 Weigh up the salaries you can earn in your chosen destination against how much the standard cost of living will be.
 Will you be able to live lavishly, have to skimp and save or dip into your savings to make ends meet.

 Do your research and see if the teaching jobs include benefits, such as pensions, bonuses, free accommodation, and reimbursement of your flights.
 All of these factors can make a major difference to your bank balance at the end of the year.
-Read our blog post for some for some of the most lucrative countries to teach English in.
+Read our blog post for some of the most lucrative countries to teach English in.

 Good countries to save money in include: China, the United Arab Emirates and South Korea.

 If teaching English is your gateway to travelling, then consider the opportunities each country will offer you for exploring.
 Does the country have a lot to offer and how would you get around?
 Do the jobs within the country you’re interested in working in offer enough time off so you can travel?
-And is the country in close proximity to neighbouring countries that you can travel to easily.
+And is the country in close proximity to neighbouring countries that you can travel to easily?

-Teaching English does not have to be the be all and end all of your time in a country.
+Teaching English does not have to be the be-all and end-all of your time in a country.
 Many people take the TEFL course as a way to work while living in their desired country before scoping out new career opportunities.

 Your expectations have to be measured when it comes to where you’ll be living.
 Accommodation is naturally going to be more expensive in the centre of the city, which is where most of the school jobs will be available.
-If you’ve read our blog post of how much can you earn teaching English online and that’s your plan to make a living, have you determined correctly if you’ll be able to earn enough to pay your rent?
-Provided accommodation that some employers offer TEFL teachers are often shared living quarters.
+If you’ve read our blog post on how much can you earn teaching English online and that’s your plan to make a living, have you determined if you’ll be able to earn enough to pay your rent?
+Provided accommodation that some employers offer TEFL teachers is often shared living quarters.
 Is that something that appeals to you or would you prefer your own space?

-Moving somewhere with a strong expat community in place can make living life abroad an easier transition.
+Moving somewhere with a strong expat community can make living life abroad an easier transition.
 By teaching English overseas, you are bound to meet other foreigners who will either help you settle or share in your experiences.